Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 This square offers you the unique vantage point from which you may take photos, videos, and other memorable moments.

 The square also offers access to abundant sunshine, air, and breathing space courtesy of the open space platform.
-This also gives you yet one more relaxation resource for your 2 days in Venice itinerary.
+That also gives you yet one more relaxation resource for your 2 days in Venice itinerary.

-Meditate at the Saint Mark’s Basilica
+Meditate at the Church of San Marco (Saint Mark’s Basilica)

 You may also wish to get in and explore the past of the city as part of your 2 days in Venice itinerary.